 Employee Benefits at Work

-resources on Open Enrollment 2023 to learn about the Health Insurance Marketplace (aka "exchanges").
+Note: If you don't have employer-sponsored health insurance, see our resources on Open Enrollment 2025 to learn about the Health Insurance Marketplace.

-Determine Which Type of Plan Is Best for You
+Determine Which Type of Plan is Best for You

 High-Deductible Health Plan vs. Traditional Plan High-Deductible health plans require you to pay more health care costs yourself before the insurance company starts to pay its share.
 Traditional plans have lower deductibles, so the insurance company starts to pay its share more quickly in the year.
 There are often choices for both types with HMOs, PPOs, and EPOs.